Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation: Numerical Illustrations

-We conduct several numerical experiments to illustrate the valuation of the hybrid VA product and the effect of taxes and certain product features, such as the presence of a cash fund, the cash fund appreciation rate, and the type of benefit base update scheme presented in Section \ref{sec-MathematicalFormulation}.
-In the base case, we assume that the model parameters, initial premium, the guaranteed withdrawal rate are as stated in Table \ref{tab-Parameters}.
-Specifically, we consider a 10-year product where withdrawals occur once a year at the policy anniversary.
-For each one-year period, the numerical estimate of the contract value is calculated over an 80-point grid in both the $x$- and $\gamma$-direction and a 50-point grid in the $\tau$-direction.\footnote{All computations were implemented in \texttt{R} on a MacBook Air running on the Apple M1 chip with 8 cores and 16GB RAM.
-Based on preliminary convergence experiments on the computation of the VA value at the fair guarantee fee as a function of the spatial grid size, we found that an 80-by-80 grid is sufficiently fine to allow a detailed examination of the optimal withdrawal behavior without being too prohibitive in terms of the required computational time. } To illustrate the effect of the cash rate and the tax rate, we allow the values of $\eta$ and $\theta$ to vary over the sets $\{2\%, 3\%, 4\%, 5\%\}$ and $\{0, 2.5\%, 5\%, 10\%, 20\%\}$, respectively.
+To illustrate the effect of the cash rate and the tax rate, we allow the values of $\eta$ and $\theta$ to vary over the sets $\{2\%, 3\%, 4\%, 5\%\}$ and $\{0, 2.5\%, 5\%, 10\%, 20\%\}$, respectively.
 The values for $\eta$ are chosen such that it reflects a cash fund that performs worse than, similar to, or better than the risk-free asset.\footnote{As of 23 May 2025, the Reserve Bank of Australia's cash rate target is 3.85\%, while the spread between the term deposit rates offered by Australian financial institutions and the cash rate target is typically between 0.7\% and 0.8\%.
 Thus, the values of $\eta$ assumed in our numerical experiments represent a reasonable spread with respect to the risk-free rate $r$.} In this regard, we assume a constant risk-free rate of $r = 3\%$ to best analyze the effect of the spread between risk-free rate and the cash fund rate on the policyholder's valuation of the contract and their subsequent optimal withdrawal strategy.
 The values for $\theta$ allow us to determine the effect of having no taxes and marginally increasing the tax rate.